-When Kovacs attempted to deposit the cheque, it bounced.
+When Kovacs later attempted to deposit the prize cheque, it bounced.

-The organisers stopped payment on the cheque and attempted to recover the trophy.
+The organisers had learned that Kovacs had been booked by police in Victoria for a significant speeding offence (165 km/h) and disqualified the team.
+They stopped payment on the cheque and attempted unsuccessfully to recover the trophy.
 Hassard/Bray/Crowle were then awarded with first place and provided with another trophy and another $10,000 prize cheque, which also bounced.

-The media was then reporting that the organisers were unable to pay their debts, including hotels, airlines and entertainers.
+Around this time the media were reporting that the organisers were unable to pay their debts, including hotels, airlines and entertainers.
 The company filming the race, Media World, also pulled out as a result of non-payment.

 David Adamson did plan a second running in late 1985.
 In a press release, he attempted to clear up the financial situation and claimed that blank cheques (and competitor records) had been stolen so payments had to be stopped.
 He also explained that a large number of teams and sponsors pulled out resulting in financial problems.

-In October 1985 Victorian Parliament was rushing through the "Cannonball Bill", new laws intended to prevent future similar races of this type and hold the organisers responsible, as they believed the race was to be run in the following week.
+In October 1985 Victorian Parliament was rushing through the "Cannonball Bill" just before the planned second running of the event.
+The bill included new laws intended to prevent future similar races of this type and hold the organisers responsible.

-According to Google Maps, 2017, the route is approximately 3,783 kilometres.
-Estimated travel time at legal speeds: 39 hours.
+According to Google Maps today, the route is approximately 3,783 kilometres.
+Estimated travel time at current legal speeds is 39 hours.